Charleston Water Quality at a Glance

 Latest Testing Results

-• PFAS Levels: Recent testing from March 2025 shows PFOS at 5.7 parts per trillion (ppt) and PFOA at 4.4 ppt, both exceeding EPA’s new maximum contaminant levels of 4.0 ppt.
-The system is working toward compliance by 2029.
+• PFAS Levels: The most recently published testing results show PFOS at 5.7 parts per trillion (ppt) and PFOA at 4.4 ppt — both exceeding the EPA’s April 2024 maximum contaminant levels of 4.0 ppt for each compound individually.
+Charleston Water System is actively planning treatment upgrades to achieve full compliance by the EPA’s 2029 deadline.

-• Lead Levels: The most recent testing period showed 90th percentile lead levels well below the EPA action level of 15 ppb, reflecting effective corrosion control and targeted infrastructure replacement efforts.
+• Lead Levels: The most recent testing period showed 90th percentile lead levels well below the EPA action level of 15 ppb, reflecting effective corrosion control through pH adjustment and orthophosphate dosing, as well as ongoing targeted infrastructure replacement.

-• Testing Scope: Charleston Water System conducts comprehensive water quality testing, including enhanced monitoring in historical districts with older infrastructure and comprehensive source water surveillance.
+• Testing Scope: Charleston Water System conducts comprehensive water quality testing across all regulated and many unregulated contaminants, including enhanced monitoring in historical districts with older infrastructure and continuous source water surveillance at intake points.

 Diverse Water Supply

-• Bushy Park Reservoir: Primary source (approximately 80% of supply) located in Berkeley County, providing a consistent, protected water source despite seasonal variations in water quality.
+• Bushy Park Reservoir: The primary source — approximately 80% of supply — is located in inland Berkeley County, providing a consistent and relatively protected water source despite seasonal variations in turbidity and organic matter levels.

-• Edisto River: Secondary source (approximately 20% of supply) that provides additional capacity during peak demand periods and drought conditions.
+• Edisto River: The secondary source — approximately 20% of supply — provides additional capacity during peak demand periods and drought conditions, drawing from one of the longest free-flowing blackwater rivers on the East Coast.

-• Watershed Protection: Comprehensive source water protection programs including land conservation efforts, buffer zone preservation, and watershed monitoring in collaboration with neighboring jurisdictions and conservation groups.
+• Watershed Protection: Comprehensive source water protection programmes encompass land conservation efforts, buffer zone preservation, and collaborative watershed monitoring with neighbouring jurisdictions and conservation organisations across Berkeley and Dorchester counties.

 Treatment Excellence

-• Advanced Filtration: The Hanahan Water Treatment Plant employs multi-stage treatment processes including conventional sedimentation, granular activated carbon filtration, and enhanced disinfection systems.
+• Advanced Filtration: The Hanahan Water Treatment Plant employs multi-stage treatment including conventional coagulation and sedimentation, granular activated carbon (GAC) filtration, and enhanced disinfection systems capable of addressing a wide range of contaminants.

-• Disinfection System: Utilizes chloramine as a secondary disinfectant, providing longer-lasting protection while reducing disinfection byproduct formation compared to free chlorine.
+• Disinfection System: Chloramines are used as a secondary disinfectant, providing longer-lasting protection throughout the distribution system while significantly reducing the formation of trihalomethane (THM) disinfection byproducts compared to free chlorine.

-• Corrosion Control: Optimized pH adjustment and orthophosphate addition prevents leaching of lead and copper from pipes, with treatment parameters continuously monitored and adjusted based on extensive water chemistry data.
+• Corrosion Control: Optimised pH adjustment and orthophosphate addition prevents leaching of lead and copper from pipes and fixtures, with treatment parameters continuously adjusted based on extensive water chemistry monitoring data.
+For home-level protection options, see our water filter solutions guide.

 Infrastructure Adaptation

-• Capital Improvement Program: Over $250 million invested in water system upgrades since 2010, addressing aging infrastructure, saltwater intrusion prevention, and system resilience in the face of increasing flood events.
+• Capital Improvement Programme: Over $250 million invested in water system upgrades since 2010, addressing ageing infrastructure, saltwater intrusion prevention, and system resilience in the face of more frequent and intense flooding events.

-• Lead Service Line Inventory: Charleston Water System has sent notifications to 70,000 customers about potential lead service lines and is working toward EPA’s 2037 replacement deadline.
+• Lead Service Line Inventory: Charleston Water System has notified approximately 70,000 customers about potential lead service lines and is working toward EPA’s 2037 full replacement deadline, with an accelerated replacement programme for the highest-risk connections.

-• Historic District Considerations: Specialized pipe replacement programs that balance preservation of historic streetscapes with critical infrastructure needs, using trenchless technology where appropriate.
+• Historic District Considerations: Specialised pipe replacement programmes balance preservation of Charleston’s historic streetscapes with critical infrastructure needs, using trenchless technology where feasible to minimise surface disruption.

-• Smart Water Technology: Deployment of advanced metering infrastructure, pressure monitoring systems, and real-time water quality sensors to optimize system performance and rapidly identify potential issues.
+• Smart Water Technology: Advanced metering infrastructure, real-time pressure monitoring, and in-distribution water quality sensors are deployed across the system to optimise performance and rapidly identify potential issues before they affect customers.

 Climate Resilience Planning

-Charleston has developed a forward-thinking climate adaptation strategy specifically addressing the unique challenges facing a low-elevation coastal city.
+Charleston has developed a forward-thinking climate adaptation strategy addressing the unique challenges of a low-elevation coastal city.
 The “Charleston City Plan” and “Sea Level Rise Strategy” include water system hardening measures, flood-resistant infrastructure design, and emergency response protocols for major storm events.
-CWS has elevated critical water infrastructure components above projected flood levels and implemented backup power systems at key facilities.
-The utility is also investigating alternative water sources and advanced treatment technologies to address increasing saltwater intrusion concerns as sea levels rise.
-Charleston’s comprehensive planning approach recognizes the interconnected nature of stormwater management, drinking water protection, and wastewater services in a changing coastal environment.
+CWS has elevated critical water infrastructure above projected flood levels and implemented backup power systems at key facilities.
+The utility is also investigating alternative water sources and advanced treatment technologies to address increasing saltwater intrusion risk as sea levels rise.
+Check our live U.S. boil water advisory tracker for any active alerts across Charleston and South Carolina.

 Recommendations for Charleston Residents